 - 1. Instruct the TS to use MSDU11 within the 4-way handshake with the DUT. - 2.
-Allow the DUT to authenticate, associate, and successfully complete the 4-way Handshake. - 3.
-Instruct the TS to transmit multiple ICMP Echo Requests to the DUT. - 4.
+Instruct the TS to authenticate, associate, and successfully complete the 4-way Handshake with the DUT. - 3.
+Instruct the TS to transmit multiple ICMP Echo Requests to STA-E. - 4.
 Instruct the TS to transmit a deauthentication frame to the DUT. - 5.
-Allow the DUT to authenticate, associate, and successfully complete a 4-way handshake using the default EAPoL-key frame values. - 6.
+Instruct the TS to authenticate, associate, and successfully complete a 4-way Handshake with the DUT using the default EAPoL-key frame values. - 6.
 Repeat steps 1-5 with MSDU12-22. - 7.
 Observe transmissions from the DUT.